OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Introduction

-In an attempt to address and overcome the limitations of a closed-vocabulary setting, there has been a growing interest in open-vocabulary approaches that are able to handle free-form queries.
-A line of work \citep{ovseg, openseg, lseg} investigated open-vocabulary 2D image segmentation task.
-These approaches are driven by the progress in model training at large-scale, and they largely rely on recent foundation models such as CLIP \citep{clip} and ALIGN \citep{align} to obtain text-image embeddings.
-Motivated by the success of these 2D open-vocabulary approaches, another line of work has started exploring 3D open-vocabulary scene understanding task \citep{openscene, semanticabstraction, conceptfusion}, based on the idea of lifting image features from models such as CLIP \citep{clip} and OpenSeg \citep{openseg} to 3D.
-These approaches aim to obtain a task-agnostic feature representation for each 3D point in the scene, which can be used for querying concepts with open-vocabulary descriptions such as object semantics, affordances or material properties.
+In an attempt to address and overcome the limitations of a closed-vocabulary setting, there has been a growing interest in open-vocabulary approaches.
+A line of work \citep{ovseg, openseg, lseg} investigates open-vocabulary 2D image segmentation task.
+These approaches are driven by advances in large-scale model training, and largely rely on recent foundation models such as CLIP \citep{clip} and ALIGN \citep{align} to obtain text-image embeddings.
+Motivated by the success of these 2D open-vocabulary approaches, another line of work has started exploring 3D open-vocabulary scene understanding task \citep{openscene, semanticabstraction, conceptfusion}, based on the idea of lifting image features from models such as CLIP \citep{clip}, LSeg~\citep{lseg}, and OpenSeg \citep{openseg} to 3D.
+These approaches aim to obtain a task-agnostic feature representation for each 3D point in the scene, which can be used to query concepts with open-vocabulary descriptions such as object semantics, affordances or material properties.
 Their output is typically a heatmap over the points in the scene, which has limited applications in certain aspects, such as handling object instances.